 9. Mulberry tea could inhibit bacterial growth, which is great if you are dealing with something like strep throat.

 10. Unlike many other teas and beverages, mulberry tea is caffeine free.
 Excess caffeine can lead to dehydration as well as affect gastrointestinal motility and gastric acid secretion.
 Your body can even come to become addicted to the stimulant.
-None of these issues occur with mulberry tea.
+None of these issues occur with this tea.

 While there are many benefits to mulberry tea, it should be noted that there are a few side effects and downsides that you should be aware of.